 One Pound Promise

-Through our ‘One Pound Promise’ initiative, Anupaya commits to taking care of our wild spaces by removing one pound of waste for every product sold through hosting and funding community cleanups across Canada and beyond.
-We've cleaned up 58,469lbs of waste so far and we're just getting started.
+Through our ‘One Pound Promise’ initiative, we commit to taking care of our shared wild spaces by removing a pound of waste for every product sold, hosting community cleanups across Canada.
+We've cleaned up 58,469lbs of waste so far and we couldn't have done it without your support!!

 Well, the planet is kinda hurting right now.